-2. Develop the capacity of OER researchers
+(2) develop the research capacity of OER researchers;

-3. Build a network of OER scholars
+(3) build a network of OER scholars; and

 As a number of philanthropic foundations and a few governments have already committed substantial funding to OER initiatives, it is necessary to search for evidence of how OER creation and use are influencing educational practices and policy in the Global South.
 This will help to ensure that education policy development initiatives and further expenditure by philanthropic foundations and governments are indeed achieving the outcomes of resourcing easily accessible, socially acceptable, high quality and affordable education in the Global South.